-ANThology was one of the first albums I bought when coming into my musical own for the first time when I was fourteen.
+ANThology was one of the first albums I bought when coming into my musical own for the first time around about fourteen years old.
 It was one of the soundtracks of my adolescence along with albums like By the Way by RHCP, Hybrid Theory by Linkin Park and Toxicity by SOAD.
-And while ANThology might not be as well remembered as some of those seminal albums, I still listen to it start to finish and love every track on it.
+And while ANThology might not be as well-remembered as some of those seminal albums, I still listen to it start to finish and love every track on it.

 Next, we have Sumo Cyco led by the anarchic Skye Sweetnam.
 This frontwoman is a force of fucking nature.
 The crowd was only won over by them after she invaded the dancefloor and got to know the crowd intimately.
 She bombarded the stage and demanded drinks, demolishing security as she went.
 But she isn’t all antics.
 She seamlessly veers between ska attitude and Californian death metal drawl.
 Her vocal versatility gives her an eclectic range that constantly keeps the setlist varied and fresh.
 She’s the real deal.
 You might just want to check her out to say you liked her before the mainstream fall in love with her.

-By virtue of the band playing ANThology they open with two of the best and most well-known songs, ‘Courage’ and ‘Movies’.
-This kicks the gig into fifth from the off.
-The rest is just this incredible collection of these recognisable anthems that have a juxtaposing mix of chain-rattling guitars and Mitchell’s wistful vocals.
+By virtue of the band playing ANThology they open with two of their best and most well-known songs, ‘Courage’ and ‘Movies’.
+This kicks the gig into fifth gear from the off.
+The rest of the night is an incredible, juxtaposing mix of chain-rattling guitars and Mitchell’s wistful vocals.
 When he introduces ‘Attitude’ in tribute to his mother, it strikes you as an all too rare moment of vulnerability from a man in a vocation that often sees its practitioners become prisoners to their own masculinity.

-They don’t play ‘Smooth Criminal’ in its proper place on the album and it is with a hint of exasperation that they resign themselves to playing a cover – that dominated their popularity since it exploded in the coveted last slot on the set.
-It’s the move of the true professional that, despite their clear distaste for the song, all their animosity disappears as soon as the first bar hits and they see the crowd’s untethered joy at finally hearing it.
+They don’t play ‘Smooth Criminal’ in its proper place on the album.
+As long-time fans will know, it usually closes out the gig.
+Finally, it is with a hint of exasperation that they resign themselves to playing the cover that dominated their popularity since it blew up the mainstream charts in ’01.
+It’s the move of the true professional that, despite their clear distaste for the song, all their animosity disappears as soon as the first bars hit and they see the crowd’s untethered joy at finally hearing it.

 I had a great night that saved an otherwise eventless Halloween weekend.
 I liked every band on that stage and made a couple of discoveries.
 I’m gonna enjoy scavenging through Spotify and YouTube to find their hidden gems in the morning.
 But Alien Ant Farm provided a slice of nostalgia that does exactly what good nostalgia does.
 Makes you feel like you’re a teenager again, without making you relive all the things that made being a teenager horrible.